nvtkaszpir/vagrant-gitlab-runners/README.md

 ## Preparing

+- ensure you have vagrant installed, verion 2.2.5
-- ensure you have vagrant installed
+- ensure you have vagrant plugin installed for given provider and it is properly configured, pro tip: read docs for given provider really carefully!
 - ensure you have vagrant plugin vagrant-reload

 ```bash
 vagrant plugin install vagrant-reload
 ```

-- ensure you have proper plugin installed for given providers
+- (optional) ensure you have proper plugin installed for given providers, for example vagrant-libvirt, vagrant-lxc, vagrant-lxd
 - ensure you have configured system to be able to use given provider, refer to documentation details provided by given plugin (especially for LXD)